-It’s pretty terrible.
-To be fair -- and this might prove to be generous -- but it’s worth consideration that they rewrote at least some of it after the leadership spill last week.
+Laurence: It’s pretty terrible.
+To be fair — and this might prove to be generous — but it’s worth consideration that they rewrote at least some of it after the leadership spill last week.

 It almost feels as though the original concept for this show was, “Let’s get that lady who can sorta do a Julia Gillard impression and a guy who can sorta do a Tony Abbott impression, and turn it into a half-hour pre-taped studio audience sketch show.
 This is a great idea.
 We can have a terrible bikie house band for no reason, and someone else can play Kyle Sandilands with cooked chickens on his hands!
 Everything about this works.”

 Honestly, this just makes me pine for Mad as Hell to come back, or for Shaun Micallef to do one of his silly runs onto the set, devour Sammy J, and start doing The Micallef P(r)ogram(me) like it never ended just to show them how it’s done.

 Byron: The writing is maybe some of the worst currently on TV, too.
 How is “Oh well, shit happens” a punchline?
 And closing the show with “I Dreamed a Dream” from Les Misérables — is it 1989?
 I mean, if it were we would’ve had Gina Riley doing it, and the lyrics might’ve been in the general vicinity of funny.
 It’s like the writers didn’t do any of the work.
 Let’s just have them say a bunch of stuff that’s vaguely true, with no consideration or analysis.
 No subversive angle, no flipping anything on its head.
 Next week they’ll be doing “Vegetarians!
 Aren’t they weird!” bits.